benjaminseoww/switcheo-cc/src/problem2/readme.md

 # Launching the frontend
-This solution was build with React in ViteJs with Typescript Follow the steps to launch the application for Problem 2
+This solution was build with React in ViteJs with Typescript<br>
+Follow the steps to launch the application for Problem 2

 ## Step 1: Installation